JoReIMT/Dialogue-Sample-Player/README.md

 Further the player sends OSC commands when a player starts playing and when the user clicked the stop, ring, hangup or reset button.

+The player supports touch input.
+Therfore the Scrollbar was removed.
+You can scroll by swipe the finger or hold the mouse and swipe it or with the scroll weel or with the arrow keys in the selcted scroll area.

 Prerequisites:
 ------------
 1. Install Python (version 3.6 or later): https://www.python.org/downloads/